-Literacy/Civics Education Demonstration Grants Program
+- English Literacy/Civics Education Demonstration Grants Program

 Archived information from the U.S. Dept. of Education.
 The English Literacy and Civics Education Demonstration Grants Program was designed to help states and communities provide limited English proficient adults with expanded access to high quality English literacy programs linked to civics education.
 Announced in 2000, two-year grant awards were made for national demonstration projects, which closed in 2003.
 The projects addressed a range of curriculum topics and activities including English language skills through problem-solving activities; understanding local resources and services; citizen instruction; integrated English language and civics tutoring; computer literacy for immigrants; and curriculum and professional development.